cespare/gost/README.md

     /^[+\-]?\d+(\.\d+)?$/

 Counters have a sampling rate, which is the same format as a value.
-This tells gost that the counter is being sampled at some rate, and gost multiplies the counter value by the reciprocal of the sampling rate to obtain an estimate of the true value.
+This tells gost that the counter is being sampled at some rate, and gost divides the counter value by the sampling rate to obtain an estimate of the true value.

 **Counters**